Post

 • Sequence-preserving: Shows labels in document order

-• Comprehensive: Checks figures, tables, equations, and citations
+• Comprehensive: Checks figures, tables, equations, sections, and citations

 • Lightweight: Pure bash, no dependencies